shaunpersad/throttled-queue/README.md

 The package is written in Typescript and includes types by default.
 The `throttle` function is a generic, and in most cases will automatically infer the right type for the result of the promise from the input.

-However, you may also specify the return type when needed:
+However, you may also specify the return type of the promise when needed:
 ```typescript
 import throttledQueue from 'throttled-queue';
 const throttle = throttledQueue<number>(1, 1000);